-We take children from two years to school age
+We take children from their second birthday to school age

 Barton-le-Clay Pre-school has been together for over 30 years.
 The format has changed over time but we are a longstanding feature within our village, taking children from two years old.